-15 The "single" means that we can use only one hourly rate for one employee per month in accordance with the Programme Manual: in case the staff member is working part-time for the project and part-time for other tasks in the partner organisation, the actual salary rate must be used, when calculating his/her costs in the project budget https://eurlex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32019R0693&qid=1585914755870 project.
-The time registration system must cover 100% of the actual working time of the individual.
-Proof of payment of salaries and the employer's contribution.
-Contracted on an hourly basis An employee is contracted on an hourly basis and dedicates a certain number of hours to work on the project.
-Staff costs = part of the gross employment cost depending on the number of hours worked on the project The staff costs are calculated on the basis of an hourly rate fixed in the employment document: Hourly rate = fixed in the employment document Staff costs = hourly rate number of hours worked on the project Audit trail The following main documents must be available for control purposes: Employment/work contract or an appointment decision/contract considered as an employment document (including information on the hourly rate), which is provided with a clear reference to the project.
-Job description providing information on responsibilities related to the project.
-Payslips or other documents of equivalent probative value.
-Data from the working time registration system, e.g. time sheets, providing information on the number of hours spent per month on the project and on the tasks performed for the project.
-Proof of payment of salaries and the employer's contribution.
+- Data from the working time registration system, e.g. time sheets, providing information on the number of hours spent per month on the project.
+The time registration system must cover 100% of the actual working time of the individual. - Proof of payment of salaries and the employer's contribution.

+Contracted on an hourly basis

+An employee is contracted on an hourly basis and dedicates a certain number of hours to work on the project.

+Staff costs = part of the gross employment cost depending on the number of hours worked on the project

+The staff costs are calculated on the basis of an hourly rate fixed in the employment document:

+Hourly rate = fixed in the employment document Staff costs = hourly rate number of hours worked on the project

+- Employment/work contract or an appointment decision/contract considered as an employment document (including information on the hourly rate), which is provided with a clear reference to the project. - Job description providing information on responsibilities related to the project. - Payslips or other documents of equivalent probative value. - Data from the working time registration system, e.g. time sheets, providing information on the number of hours spent per month on the project and on the tasks performed for the project. - Proof of payment of salaries and the employer's contribution.